jeremyabeard5/MSDS692/README.md

 - Which presidents gave the longest speeches?

+On average, Theodore Roosevelt gave the longest speeches.
+James Polk, William Howard Taft, and William McKinley were all contenders as well.

 - Which presidents gave the shortest speeches?

+The earlier presidents seemed to give shorter speeches.
+Presidents like George Washington, John Adamas, James Madison, and Thomas Jefferson all ranked low on word count.

 - Which presidents used the most unique words?